 Consider involving your employees in any customer-facing roles in the process of setting the goals.

-For example, if the average response time is 6 hours, set a target to reduce it to 4 hours over the next quarter.
+For example, if the average response time is 6 hours and you intend to reduce it, you can set a target of a shorter time, say 4 hours, over the next quarter.

 Select the right customer service scorecard metrics